lukasturcani/stk/documentation/source/index.rst

 Geometric Manipulations
 .......................

-In addition to molecular property calculation, ``mtk`` provides tools to rotate and translate molecules.
+In addition to molecular property calculation, ``stk`` provides tools to rotate and translate molecules.
 These tools are particularly useful when defining the assembly process of a new class of molecules.